 Surgical mesh is a medical device that is generally used to repair weakened or damaged tissue.
 In urogynecologic procedures, surgical mesh is permanently implanted to reinforce the weakened vaginal wall to repair pelvic organ prolapse.3

 There are several surgical materials that could be used to facilitate your repair.
-These include a synthetic polypropylene mesh or biologic grafts made of dermis from human, bovine or porcine.
+These include a synthetic polypropylene mesh or biologic grafts made of dermis from human.
 The material will reinforce the vaginal wall at the location of the pelvic organ prolapse.
 Risks associated with implanting one of these materials may include those associated with general anesthesia and other risks generally associated with any vaginal procedure.

 As with any procedure, some patients will have success while others will not.
 It is difficult to estimate your specific results.
 Your physician will explain all of your options and determine with you which treatment plan is most appropriate for your specific medical situation.
 Your physician will consider a number of factors to determine the likelihood of recurrence in your situation.
 The most appropriate treatment plan for you will be determined by taking many of these factors into consideration.
 The ultimate goal is to give you a lasting repair.

 What if the surgical mesh comes through my vaginal wall at some point after surgery?